-Transition-edge sensors are wideband photon-number resolving light detectors that can be optimized for high quantum efficiency (> 98%) and to work in different regions of the electromagnetic spectrum, from soft X-rays to telecom wavelengths [1, 2].
-Their high single photon quantum efficiency was instrumental in one of the recent loophole-free experimental violation of Bell's inequality [3].
-Absorption of a single photon by the TES generates an electric pulse response with a fast (tens of nanoseconds) rising edge, and a relaxation with a time constant of a few microseconds [4].
-Photodetection events with time separation shorter than the pulse duration overlap and cannot be efficiently identified by threshold crossing.
-To avoid this problem, TES are often used with pulsed light sources with repetition rate lower than few tens of kHz [5].
-This may exclude the use of TES with its superb detection efficiencies from some applications.
-In this work we therefore investigate the time discrimination for overlapping signal pulses for continuous-wave (CW) light sources.
-Similar problems are common in high-energy physics, and it was fundamental to study some of the several methods already developed [6-10].
-Fowler et al. [10] improved time discrimination by considering the time derivative of the signal to locate the steep rising edge of individual photodetection events.
-In cases with high signal-to-noise ratio, as in the detection of high-energy photons like γ and X-rays (SNR ≈ 260 , estimated from [10]), this approach is effective also when signals overlap.
-For near-infrared (NIR) photodetection with TES, it is necessary to filter high frequency noise components to improve the signal-to-noise ratio (SNR ≈ 2.4 , estimated from [4]), at the expense of a reduced timing accuracy.
-We approach the problem by separating it into two distinct phases: an initial coarse event identification, followed by a more accurate time discrimination.
+Transition-edge sensors are wideband photon-number resolving light detectors that can be optimized for high quantum efficiency (> 98%) and to work in different regions of the electromagnetic spectrum, from soft X-rays to telecom wavelengths^{1,2}.
+Their high single photon detection efficiency in the optical band was instrumental in one of the recent loophole-free experimental violations of Bell's inequality3.
+Absorption of a single photon by the TES generates an electric pulse response with a fast (tens of nanoseconds) rising edge, and a relaxation with a time constant of a few microseconds4.
+Photodetection events with time separation shorter than the pulse duration overlap and cannot be reliably identified by threshold crossing.
+To avoid this problem, TES are often used with pulsed light sources with a repetition rate lower than few tens of kilohertz5.
+This may exclude the use of TES with superb detection efficiencies from some applications.
+Therefore, in this work we investigate the time discrimination for overlapping signal pulses using a continuouswave (CW) light source.

+Similar problems are common in high-energy physics^{6-10}.
+Fowler et al.10 improved time discrimination by considering the time derivative of the signal to locate the steep rising edge of individual photodetection events.
+In cases with high signal-to-noise ratio, such as in the detection of high-energy photons γ and X-rays (SNR \approx 260, estimated from Ref.
+10), this approach is effective also when signals overlap.
+However, for near-infrared (NIR) photodetection with a TES, it is necessary to filter high frequency noise components to improve the signal-to-noise ratio (SNR \approx 2.4, estimated from Ref.
+4) at the expense of a reduced timing accuracy.

+We approach the problem by separating it into two distinct phases: an initial event identification, followed by a more accurate timing discrimination.
 We identify photodetection events using a two-level discriminator.
-Its resilience to noise allows us to coarsely locate both isolated and overlapping pulses with a moderate use of filtering, thus retaining some of the high frequency components of the signal, useful to improve the time accuracy of the subsequent operations.
-For every detection region we estimate the number of photon-events from the total pulse area.
-This is possible only for monochromatic sources, with every detection event having the same energy.
+Its resilience to noise allows us to coarsely locate both isolated and overlapping pulses with a moderate use of filtering, thus retaining some of the high frequency components of the signal, useful to improve the time accuracy of subsequent operations.
+For monochromatic sources, every detection event has the same energy.
+We can then estimate the number of photons for every detection region from the total pulse area, identifying the cases of overlapping events.
 From the number of photons, we calculate a heuristic model function and fit it to the signal to recover the detection-times.